silvernuke911/Niki_Shit/README.md

 ## Module Descriptions

-- `stats.py` - A collection of formulae for t-testing
+* `stats.py` - A collection of formulae for statistical testing
+* `imsys.py` - A library of functions for image analysis
-- `sfi.py` - A function for calculating the sciatic functional index
+* `sfi.py` - A function for calculating the sciatic functional index
-- `paw_analyze.py` - an image analysis library and tool to measure the parameters for sfi
+* `paw_analyze.py` - an image analysis library and tool to measure the parameters for sfi
-- `dataframes.py` - a module which turns the raw csv / xlsx file into pd dataframes for easier data analysis
+* `dataframes.py` - a module which turns the raw csv / xlsx file into pd dataframes for easier data analysis

+## Utilities Description
+* `converters.py` - a set of converter functions and other important tools
+* `image_cleaner.py` - a script to clean the images up to acceptable tolerance
+* `pdf_to_png_converter` - a script to convert the pdf files to png
+* `progress.py` - dynamic progress bar

 ## Image Code

 ### Mouse Code
-- NO - Normal
+* NO - Normal
-- P - Positive
+* P - Positive
-- N - Negative
+* N - Negative
-- S - Sham
+* S - Sham

 Mouse number (5 per setup)

 ### Time Code
-- B - Baseline + Duplicate
+* B - Baseline + Duplicate
-- W - Week + Week number (4 weeks)
+* W - Week + Week number (4 weeks)

 ### Example:
 P1W1 - Positve 1, Week 1

 ## Data Code
-- R - Rotation
+* R - Rotation
-- T - Time
+* T - Time
-- D - Distance
+* D - Distance